brempong21/MLOPS-WITH-TFX/README.md

    ```

 4. **Explore the Code**: Explore the scripts and notebooks available in the repository to understand different ML operations and workflows.
+## TensorBoard Server
+To visualize the training progress and model metrics, you can set up a TensorBoard server by running every cell in the .ipynb and enter 'http://localhost:6006' in your browser

 ## Contributions